avanpo/avanpo.github.io/_posts/2020-02-28-exploring-facebooks-network.md

 layer which we might assume to be a top of rack switch.
 Examining further, the `asw` layer only exists in a handful of locations; presumably those split across multiple colocs.
-And it seems like every coloc has four `psw` switches that make up the fabric.
-These switches appear to be connected to every rack in the coloc, in addition to the peering routers and backbone (in the absense of an `asw` layer).
+And it seems like every coloc has four `psw` switches that make up the fabric (`psw` probably stands for spine switch).
+These switches are likely to be connected to every rack in the coloc, in addition to the peering routers and backbone (in the absense of an `asw` layer).

 Can we guess how big an edge POP is?
 One proxy might be to look at the second (or third, in the AMS case) layer of routing.
-These IPs don't have PTR records, but we can count them anyway.
+These IPs don't have PTR records, but we can send a lot of traceroutes and count them anyway.
 Assuming a full mesh and ECMP routing across the racks, I count 102 for `ams4` and 114 for `amt2`.
 If these IPs do indeed correspond to top of rack switches, that number seems very high.
 Does Facebook really have on the order of hundreds of racks in Amsterdam?
 For comparison, New York has 96, Seattle 128, Boston 29 and in Lagos I get 33.
-Those proportions seem a bit skewed, especially considering that Europe has more edge POPs that are also closer together.
+Those proportions seem a bit skewed, especially considering that Europe has more edge POPs which are also closer together.
+Perhaps my assumptions are incorrect.

 Another thing I'm really interested in is how edge POPs connect to the datacenters.
 How does that work?